 I recently listened to a Ted Talk by Judson Brewer about how to break bad habits.
 If you’re reading this right now, chances are you have a bad habit that you would like to break.
 He talked about using mindfulness as a strategy to break bad habits, a strategy that I have used in my own life to help get myself out of some pretty dark places, so his lecture really spoke to me and I hope that it can be effective for you as well.

-A note before you read on: I am NOT, nor should you, conflating bad habit with serious addiction.
-The strategies suggested below would work for serious addictions, but only in conjunction with proper counseling or therapy.
+A note before you read on: I am NOT, nor should you, conflating bad habit with a serious addiction.
+The strategies suggested below would work for serious addictions, BUT only in conjunction with proper counseling or therapy.

 Let’s keep going.

 In his talk, Brewer talks about the role of mindfulness in our ability to break bad habits and addictive behaviors, whether it be overeating, smoking, or excessive screen time.

 If you don’t know, mindfulness essentially boils down to awareness.
 In meditation, often that awareness is on our breath.
 There are so many ways to practice mindfulness in your life, but for the purposes of this article, we will lump everything that falls under “being aware of your mind and body in any given moment” (not lost in a daydream) as mindfulness.

 Just try it for a moment.
 Take a deep breath in through your nose and out through the mouth.
 Relax your shoulders by removing them from your ears.
 Lower your tongue from the roof of your mouth, soften the muscles around your eyes, and take a few deep breaths.
 Feel better?

 Brewer wants you to approach your bad habits in a similar manner.
 First, let’s explore why this bad habit exists.
 Our brains run on what Brewer calls a “trigger, reward, repeat” cycle.
 He gives a few examples, but I will recap the example of food for you quickly.

 The Neuroscience Behind Breaking Bad Habits